Desbeers/Make-Books/sample book/01 01 Anatomy.md

 This is just something I see in my “real books” at home.
 Real books just have that.
 On the first page the “half title” which is actually *not* half the title, but only the title and not the author.
 Don’t know why they call that kind of page *half title* but that’s the official name.
 The second page is the title of the book, followed by the authors name.
 It’s called the *title* page; even thought it has the title *and* the author.
-Anyway, I like that look, so here it is!
+Anyway, I like that look, so it's there...

 ## Copyright

 This page will automatically created based on the provided metadata.
-See next chapter for that.
+See the next chapter for that.

 ## Dedication